-This is your Ideal Customer Profile.
-The next step is to identify the key people or “buyer personas” within each of those companies i.e decision makers and their circle of influence around them, usually 4 – 5 people within each company and then connect and engage with each of these people.
+The next step is to identify the key people or Buyer Personas within each of those companies.
+You’re looking for the decision makers and the circle of influence around them. - usually 4 or 5 people within each company.
+You then connect and engage with each of these people.

 Every modern business that works to sell products or services to other businesses can identify who their best customers are, this can be financial i.e revenue based or it may simply be the customers who they best serve, these are classed as “good fit” companies for that business.

-This is where Account-Based Marketing kicks in, as it is a laser-focused strategy in which your marketing and sales teams use highly targeted and personalised campaigns to connect and engage with the individual target accounts, decision makers and individuals which have been identified, as opposed to campaigns that are meant to appeal to an entire market.
+This is where ABM kicks in.
+ABM a laser-focused strategy through which your marketing and sales teams use highly targeted and personalised campaigns to connect and engage with individual target accounts, decision makers and individuals that have been identified, as opposed to campaigns that are meant to appeal to an entire market.

 Your marketing team can then create digital insights, content, events and even entire campaigns based around specific people associated with that account, rather than the industry as a whole.
 So ABM helps you create a singular view and focus heavily on the people you want to specifically work with instead of a broad lead generation focus.

-At DME, we call this approach “hunting with a spear and not a net”, a human, holistic and helpful inbound approach to marketing that pulls the right people into your business and allows you to naturally help them along their buyers journey, as their trusted authority with insightful, valuable content that positions you as the natural solution to their pains.
+At DME, we call this approach “fishing with a spear not a net”, a human, holistic and helpful inbound approach to B2B marketing that pulls the right people into your business and allows you to naturally help them along their buyers journey, as their trusted authority with insightful, valuable content that positions you as the natural solution to their pains.

-In many B2B transactions, there are multiple decision makers and stakeholders involved, each may have slightly different needs and questions to be answered, an ABM approach ensures that your marketing campaigns are designed to resonate with those specific people and for it to feel like each individuals’ needs are being met.
+In many B2B transactions, there are multiple decision makers and stakeholders involved, each with slightly different needs and questions to be answered.
+An ABM approach ensures that your marketing campaigns are designed to resonate with those specific people and for it to feel like each individual’s needs are being met.

-As marketers one of the biggest challenges has always been in proving return on investment (ROI) but when you are marketing to companies you have already established a relationship with it can be far easier to attribute revenue to marketing campaigns.
+However, when you are marketing to companies you have already established a relationship with, it can be far easier to attribute revenue to marketing campaigns.

-However, with ABM, you know exactly where your marketing budget is going and the revenue you stand to generate at the end of your campaign.
-It makes marketing far more transparent and encourages greater investment.
+With ABM, you know exactly where your marketing budget is going and the revenue you stand to generate from your campaign.
+It makes marketing much more transparent and encourages greater investment.

 Account-based marketing not only gives you a more transparent ROI but it also ensures that you are not spending valuable resources and time on campaigns which are giving no clear business value.